seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 He passes. /

 **Jeweller**
-/ I have a jewel here—
+/ I have a jewel here--

 **Poet**
 O, pray, let's see't: for the Lord Timon, sir?

 **Jeweller**
-If he will touch the estimate: but, for that—
+If he will touch the estimate: but, for that--

 **Poet**
 *\[Reciting to himself]*